sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - You can bookmark the course webpage by right clicking ... on the top-right corner and select bookmark
 - *If you enabled two-factor authentication, you will experience the following.
 Easiest fix is to disable it.
+(See "Pair programming document" for other suggestions.)

   ```
   pal_user@instructor-demo-sang-large:~/workspace/pal-tracker- distributed$ git push origin master -f